 The Division of Moreton is an Australian Electoral Division in South-East Queensland.

-In 2018 the boundaries of Moreton have changed.
 Please look at the electorate map or visit check.aec.gov.au to check your enrolment.

 The division was one of the original 75 divisions contested at the first federal election in 1901.
 It is named after Moreton Bay, though successive redistributions have resulted in it no longer bordering the bay; it is now completely landlocked.
 Nonetheless, it has retained the name of Moreton.

 The seat is known for having decided the 1961 federal election.
 The Liberals only won the seat by 130 votes to give the Coalition a bare one-seat majority; had 93 Communist preferences gone the other way, it would have resulted in a hung parliament.